nebari-dev/nebari-docs/docs/docs/how-tos/develop-local-packages.md

 ### Usage from terminal

-To use this environemnt from a terminal in JupyterLab or VS Code, you'll first activate the conda environment, then activate the virtual environment.
+To use this environment from a terminal in JupyterLab or VS Code, you'll first activate the conda environment, then activate the virtual environment.

 Step 1: Activate the env: `conda activate myusername-myenv`